davmcgregor/hiit-workout-generator/README.md

 ```
 As a user,
 To take a break,
-I want to be able to press puse during a workout
+I want to be able to press pause during a workout
 ```
 ```
 As a user,